 QLIA has participated in WDNR’s Citizen Lake Monitoring Network (CLMN) for many years.
 Statewide, more than 1,000 volunteers routinely collect data on water transparency, temperature, dissolved oxygen, total phosphorus concentration, and concentration of chorophyll-a, which is a universally accepted index to the biomass of microscopic algae in upper layers of the water column.
 As a CLMN volunteer, QLIA Past-President Jack Wellauer recorded observations and collected water samples for laboratory analysis from the “deep hole” station on Teal Lake from 2002 (when he assumed duties from Mary Witt) through 2017.
 Jack shipped mid-summer water samples to the State Lab of Hygiene for analysis through the 2017 monitoring season.
 Per established protocol, the five most recent years of total phosphorus and chlorophyll-a data (2012 through 2016) were used by WDNR in their 2018 assessment cycle for Section 303(d) listing.
 Those data, and WDNR’s conclusion of “impairment” based on those data, will stand until the next assessment cycle in 2020.

-Teal Lake water quality data collected by Jack Wellauer, analyzed by the State Lab of Hygiene, and interpreted by the Wisconsin DNR are presented in Table 1 (click here to open Table 1 in separate window).
+Teal Lake water quality data collected by Jack Wellauer, analyzed by the State Lab of Hygiene, and interpreted by the Wisconsin DNR are presented in Table 1.
 By necessity, there is some statistical jargon in Table 1 that I have included for the sake of transparency so that statistically savvy readers will know I’m not just making stuff up.
 For readers not afflicted with my nerdy penchant for statistical analysis, here is the bottom line: The average concentration of phosphorus in Teal Lake samples during the summers of 2012-2016 was 27.8 parts per billion, and we are 90% confident the actual value (inferred from our samples) was between 24.8 and 30.7 ppb.
 In order to be classified as “impaired” based solely upon total phosphorus, Teal Lake would have had to exceed the 40 ppb threshold concentration for shallow lakes.
 Clearly it did not.
 WDNR agrees that phosphorus levels in Teal Lake were not high enough to prompt a listing of impairment.
 Our Teal Lake neighbors deserve a pat on the back for abandoning phosphorus-containing lawn fertilizer and household detergents, and for maintaining functional septic systems.

 According to WDNR, Teal Lake’s 2018 “impairment” listing was based on chlorophyll-a levels during 2012-2016.
 This tripped a red flag for me, because chlorophyll-a is very strongly correlated with total phosphorus in lakes like ours.
 That’s because phosphorus is the least abundant of the vital nutrients needed for growth of microscopic freshwater algae.
 The amount of phosphorus available in the water column places an upper limit on algal biomass, and therefore on how much chlorophyll-a can be found within algal cells.
 Because average phosphorus concentration (27.8 ppb) was well below the threshold level for impairment (40 ppb), chlorophyll-a also should be too low to raise concern.
 And it was!
 The average concentration of chlorophyll-a in Teal Lake samples during the summers of 2012-2016 was 15.5 ppb, and we are 90% confident the actual value (again, inferred from our samples) was between 11.4 and 19.5 ppb.
 In order to be classified as “impaired” based on chlorophyll-a, Teal Lake would have had to exceed the 20 ppb threshold concentration for shallow lakes.
 It did not.
 It might have been close at 19.5 ppb, but it might also have been as low as 11.4 ppb.
 So how is WDNR able to reach a conclusion of impairment based on chlorophyll-a concentration?
 In a nutshell, they changed their analytical protocols to lower the threshold for impairment.